Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 1531964_284682911679418_1156731044_n

 My little buddy.
-We both couldn’t understand each other’s language but we still made a bond through visual communication.
+We both couldn’t understand each other’s verbal language but we still made a bond through visual communication.

 After our volun-tearing session, we headed to our next destination.
 The Arenal region.
 When on vacation, I need to be in nature and out of the city so this was the relaxation I needed.
 I fancied this location the most out of every destination I saw in Costa Rica because of the natural habitat.